 2.3.
-Your Adviser and Advisory Committee
+Advisor and Advisory Committee

-Adviser (major adviser, committee chair)
+Advisor (major advisor, committee chair)

-Every student enrolled in a graduate program must have a major adviser.
-The major adviser is the faculty member who provides general guidance throughout your program of study.
-The major adviser will recommend initial courses to be taken until the advisory committee is selected.
-Initial coursework should be of a fundamental or core nature so that the full advisory committee, once constituted, will have maximum flexibility to formulate the remainder of your program of study.
-Your major adviser, in consultation with the graduate program coordinator or department chair, will assist you in selecting the members of your advisory committee.
-The major adviser is responsible for chairing the advisory committee meetings and providing realistic expectations for completing the degree requirements.
+Every student enrolled in a graduate program must have a major advisor.
+The major advisor is the faculty member who provides general guidance throughout a student's program of study.
+The major advisor will recommend initial courses to be taken until the advisory committee is selected.
+Initial coursework should be of a fundamental or core nature so that the full advisory committee, once constituted, will have maximum flexibility to formulate the remainder of the student's program of study.
+The major advisor, in consultation with the graduate program coordinator or department chair, will assist the student in selecting the members of their advisory committee.
+The major advisor is responsible for chairing the advisory committee meetings and providing realistic expectations for completing the degree requirements.
 More than one faculty member may co-chair an advisory committee.
-Note that some colleges or departments will have different criteria for faculty to serve as chair of your advisory committee.
+Note that some colleges or departments will have different criteria for faculty to serve as chair of an advisory committee.

-Study (curriculum) by the middle of their second semester.
-Doctoral students must select an adviser and submit their GS2 Plan of Study (curriculum) by the middle of their second semester.
-Doctoral students must select an adviser and submit their GS2 Plan of Study no later than the beginning of their fourth semester of study following matriculation.
-After these deadlines, you may be blocked from registering for future courses until you submit a plan of study.
-Review your program's graduate program handbook for the written procedures for the selection of the major adviser.
-The Graduate School supports your right to have significant control over selecting your major adviser (including the ability to change advisors) and your advisory committee.
+Students pursuing a master's or specialist's degree must select an advisor and submit their GS2 Plan of Study (committee selection) by the middle of their second semester.
+Doctoral students must select an advisor and submit their GS2 Plan of Study (committee selection) no later than the beginning of their fourth semester of study following matriculation.
+After these deadlines, students may be blocked from registering for future courses until a GS2 Plan of Study (committee selection) is submitted.
+Students should review their program's graduate program handbook for the written procedures for the selection of the major advisor.
+The Graduate School supports students' right to have significant control over selecting their major advisor (including the ability to change advisors) and their advisory committee.

-Graduate Advisory Committee4
+Graduate Advisory Committee

-A student's advisory committee approves your degree curriculum, supervises your graduate program, administers the final oral examination (if required), and initiates the recommendation for awarding the degree.
+A student's advisory committee approves the degree curriculum, supervises the graduate program, administers the final oral examination (if required), and initiates the recommendation for awarding the degree.
 In addition, the advisory committee may administer qualifying (or preliminary) or final comprehensive examinations.
-One committee member is designated as chair (or major adviser) and normally directs your dissertation or thesis, if required.
+One committee member is designated as chair (or major advisor) and normally directs the dissertation or thesis, if required.

-^{4.} Revisions proposed 20 January 2017.
+4. Revisions proposed 20 January 2017.
 Passed advisory committee January 2017.
 Passed Graduate Council April 2017; revised 11 April 2017 for terminology consistency about faculty categories in faculty manual.